-Component Weight Date & Content Term Project 3% Submission open between Sep 4 th and midnight Monday September 30th Part A 11:59pm (one attempt only quiz worth 2% and submitted Word document (Moodle) worth 1%). ebook quizzes 8% Quizzes testing knowledge on topics of weeks 1 to 2 (1% each) + week 3 (Connect) with mini cases (2% each).
-Quizzes open between Sep.
-4 th and October 4 th (multiple attempts allowed).
-Midterm 1 20% Sunday October 6 th (10am - 1pm) covering topics of weeks 1 to 3 Term Project 10% Submission open between Sep 4 th and midnight of Monday November 4th Part C 11:59pm (one attempt only quiz worth 7% and submitted Word document (Moodle) worth 3%). ebook quizzes 8% Quizzes testing knowledge on topics of weeks 4 to 9 (1% each).
-Deadline (Connect) November 15 th (multiple attempts allowed).
-Midterm 2 20% Sunday November 17 th (10am - 1pm) covering topics of weeks 4 to 9 Term Project 3% Submission open between Sep 4 th and midnight of Monday December 2 n Part D 11:59pm (one attempt only quiz worth 2% and submitted Word document (Moodle) worth 1%). ebook quizzes 3% Quizzes testing Quizzes testing knowledge on topics of weeks 10 to 12 (1% each).
-(Connect) Deadline Dec 3 rd (multiple attempts allowed).
-Final Exam 25% December 5-20 scheduled by the Office of the Registrar.
+Component Weight Date & Content Term Project 3% Submission open between Jan 6 and midnight Jan 31 11:59pm (one Part A attempt only, quiz worth a 2% and submitted Word document worth 1%).
+(Moodle) 00/ ebook quizzes 8% Quizzes testing knowledge on topics of weeks 1 to 2 (1% each) + week 3 (Connect) T ch).
+Quizzes open between Jan 6 and Jan 31 Midterm 1 20% (multiple attempts covering topics of weeks 1 to 3 • Term Project 10% en Jan 6 and March 6 , 11:59 pm (one attempt Part C only, quiz worth / % and d submitted Word document worth 3%).
+(Moodle) 8% Ovizzas tastina la ovylod lge on topics of weeks 4 to 9 (1% each).
+Deadline ebook quizzes 8% (Connect) 200/ March 13 (multiple attempts allowed).
+Midterm 2 20% Sat, Mar 14, 10am-1pm, covering topics of weeks 4 to 9 • pen between Jan 6 and April 3 , 11:59pm (one attempt only; Part D quiz worth 2% and d subn nitted Word document worth 1%).
+(Moodle) lge on topics of weeks 10 to 12 (1% each).
+(Connect) Deadline April 4 (multiple attempts allowed).
+Final Exam 25% During the common final exam period, scheduled by the Office of the Registrar.
 Make no travel plans during this period.
-For exact date check: https://w2prod.sis.yorku.ca/Apps/WebObjects/cdm.woa/wa/curexam Fin al exam c covers topics of weeks 10 to 12 if both mid-terms were written; if one mid- term was missed the final exam is comprehensive covering topics of weeks 1 to 12.
-Total 100% Option for extr an analytics exe ercise (Mo and 12pm (2 hours) on Sunday November 24 th by completing a 2% Submission open between September 4th and professional act ivity (M o midnight Monday November 25 th
+For exact date check: https://w2prod.sis.yorku.ca/Apps/WebObjects/cdm.woa/wa/curexam Final exam covers topic s of weeks 10 to 12 if both mid-terms were written; if one mid l-term was missed the final exam is comprehensive covering topics of week s 1 to 12.
+Total 100% Option for extr Option for extra marks by completing 2% Online quiz and submission open between 10am an analytics exercise (Moodle) and 12pm (2 hours) on Sunday, March 29.
+Option for extr a marks by completing a 1 Submission open between Jan 6 and midnight professional act tivity (Mo oodle) Monday, March 30.

 Note 1: There are no deviations from this published grading scheme.
 The most common request is "If I do better on the final, can I count the midterm less?"
-The answer is no.... so plan on doing well on all exams.
+The answer is no....
+So plan on doing well on all exams.
 There are almost 200 pages of reading the first week (if the videos were all converted to text).
 The term project requires you start work on it early.
 It is essential that you write out a study plan that dedicates at least six hours a week of study on 2500 (in addition to the 3 hours of lecture).
-Two hours of study for each classroom hour has been the rule of thumb forever in Honours University accounting courses as the minimum work ethic to guarantee a passing grade.
+Two hours of study for each classroom hour has been the rule of thumb in Honours University accounting courses as the minimum work ethic to guarantee a passing grade.